 I firstly found a newspaper extract from an Old Irish Newspaper website listing William and Ellen Wise’s marriage, along with a few other listings, which had been transcribed and placed on the internet by an Irish volunteer researcher.
-It was as easy as keying their two names into Google on my laptop, and this information was there to find.
+It was as easy as keying their two names into Google on my laptop and this information was there to find at the press of a button.
 I was incredibly lucky that the Wise marriage was amongst the examples chosen.
-Later, during a visit to Dublin, Ireland in 2016 I visited their National Library and accessed old Irish newspaper microfiche and was able to capture their marriage image from The Clare Journal.
+Later, during a visit to Dublin, Ireland in 2016, I visited the National Library and accessed old Irish newspaper microfiche and was able to capture the Wises marriage image from The Clare Journal.
 You will see that there were two wedding ceremonies for William M’O’Boy Wise and Ellen Frances Matilda Murray.
 They were firstly married in the Church of England and Ireland at Kilnasoolagh, Newmarket on Fergus, Country Clare, by Rev. McCullagh and later their marriage was blessed by a Catholic priest, Rev. Kennedy at Ellen’s father, Michael Murray Esquire’s home at Ralahine, County Clare, a short distance away.

 Kilnasoolagh Church, Newmarket on Fergus, County Clare, Ireland.